Humanities and Cognitive Sciences High School Summer Institute

 An interdisciplinary collaboration of professors has launched HumCog, developing its activities in partnership with Ohio State’s Office of Diversity and Inclusion and the Center for Cognitive and Brain Sciences.

-Location: Ohio State University, Columbus OH
+Where: Ohio State University, Main Campus, Columbus OH

 Eligibility: HumCog is designed for high school students entering grades 10, 11, and 12.
 A student completing their freshmen year of high school is eligible to apply.
-Students are not required to be Columbus residents but they must be staying within driving distance of campus for the duration of the program.
-We are unable to assist with accommodations or transportation.

 Contact